-Assuming that Equation (2) is used for calculation of EqDp, there are a few possible approaches to calculate EqDp.
+Assuming that Equation (2) is used for the calculation of EqD_p , there are a few possible approaches to calculate EqD_p .

-- The backup OLT transmits $TP_3$ to the working OLT and the working OLT calculates the backup path $EqD_p$ , which is delivered to the backup OLT and the target ONU. - 2) The working OLT transmits $TP_2$ and $EqD_m$ to the backup OLT and the backup OLT calculates $EqD_p$ , which is transmitted to the working OLT and further transmitted to the target ONU by the working OLT. - The working OLT transmits TP2 and EqDm to the EMS/NMS, the backup OLT transmits TP3 to the EMS/NMS, and the EMS/NMS calculates EqDp, which is transmitted to the backup and working OLTs and further transmitted to the target ONU by the working OLT.
+- 1) The backup OLT transmits TP3 to the working OLT and the working OLT calculates the backup path EqD_p, which is delivered to the backup OLT and the target ONU. - 2) The working OLT transmits TP_2 and EqD_m to the backup OLT and the backup OLT calculates EqD_p , which is transmitted to the working OLT and further transmitted to the target ONU by the working OLT. - 3) The working OLT transmits TP2 and EqD_m to the element management system/network management system (EMS/NMS), the backup OLT transmits TP3 to the EMS/NMS and the EMS/NMS calculates EqD_p, which is transmitted to the backup and working OLTs and further transmitted to the target ONU by the working OLT.

 Option 1) is recommended as the typical practice.
-TP3, the reception time of Serial\Number\ONU PLOAMu message in the backup OLT, is sent to the working OLT via a pre-defined communication channel (or alternatively via the NMS/EMS) for calculation of EqDp.
-Note that there is already a dedicated bit in the Ranging\Time PLOAMd message structure that indicates whether the delivered EqD is for working or backup paths.
-In this way, no changes to the existing

-PLOAM messages are needed to accomplish this functionality.
+TP3, the reception time of Serial_Number_ONU PLOAMu message in the backup OLT, is sent to the working OLT via a pre-defined communication channel (or alternatively via the NMS/EMS) for calculation of EqD_p.
+Note that there is already a dedicated bit in the Ranging_Time PLOAMd message structure that indicates whether the delivered EqD is for working or backup paths.
+In this way, no changes to the existing PLOAM messages are needed to accomplish this functionality.
 Therefore, the target ONU can store EqD values for both working and backup paths separately.

-When TP3 is received, the working OLT calculates EqDp for the backup path using Equation (2).
+When TP3 is received, the working OLT calculates EqD_p for the backup path using Equation (2).
 It is assumed that the propagation delays in downstream and upstream channels are approximately equal and they do not change between subsequent ranging events.
 The EqD value is not sensitive to the difference in propagation delay between upstream and downstream wavelength and the guard time is tolerant of such a difference.

-Note that due to different refractive indexes for the downstream and upstream wavelengths, there might be a minor difference between the downstream and upstream propagation delays.
-The factor $(TP_3 - TP_2)$ used in the equations above denotes the difference between upstream propagation delays for the main (primary) and protection paths.
+Note that due to different refractive indices for the downstream and upstream wavelengths, there might be a minor difference between the downstream and upstream propagation delays.
+The factor $(TP_3 - TP_2)$ used in Equations (1) and (2) denotes the difference between upstream propagation delays for the main (primary) and protection paths.

-In order to properly reflect the difference in propagation delay due to different refractive indexes for the downstream and upstream wavelengths, it is necessary to introduce a correction coefficient C, thus making Equation (2) take the following form (see Equation (3)).
-The value of this correction coefficient can be calculated as defined in Equation (4), where $n_D$ and $n_U$ represent the downstream and upstream channel refractive indices for the deployed SMF, respectively.
-The resulting Equation (5) provides the final relationship between the protection and main (primary) path equalization delay.
+In order to properly reflect the difference in propagation delay due to different refractive indices for the downstream and upstream wavelengths, it is necessary to introduce a correction coefficient C, thus making Equation (2) take the following form [see Equation (3)].
+The value of this correction coefficient can be calculated as defined in Equation (4), where n_D and n_U represent the downstream and upstream channel refractive indices for the deployed SMF, respectively.
+The resulting Equation (5) provides the final relationship between the protection and main (primary) path EqD.